 5.2.
 When to Submit:

 5.2.1.
-For disclosure statements required by Section 4.2.1., the disclosure statement as provided by the Commissioner’s office must be submitted before the Regent participates in his or her official capacity with respect to such transactions or within thirty (30) days of the adoption of this policy and annually thereafter.
-The Regent shall submit another disclosure statement whenever his or her position or ownership interest in the business entity changes significantly.
+For disclosure statements required by Section 4.2.1., the disclosure statement as provided by the Commissioner’s office must be submitted before the Board member participates in his or her official capacity with respect to such transactions or within thirty (30) days of the adoption of this policy and annually thereafter.
+The Board member shall submit another disclosure statement whenever his or her position or ownership interest in the business entity changes significantly.

 5.3.
 Where to Submit: The disclosure statement must be completed and submitted to the Board Secretary.
 The Board Secretary shall then file the disclosure statement with the following offices as appropriate: